sammo3182/interplot/cran-comments.md

 ### v 0.1.0.2
 There were no ERRORs or WARNINGs.
-R CMD check succeeded
+R CMD check succeeded.

 ### v 0.1.1.0
 There were no ERRORs or WARNINGs.
-R CMD check succeeded
+R CMD check succeeded.

 ### v 0.1.1.1
 There were no ERRORs or WARNINGs.
-R CMD check succeeded
+R CMD check succeeded.

 ### v 0.1.2.0
 There were no ERRORs or WARNINGs.
-R CMD check succeeded
+R CMD check succeeded.

 ### v 0.1.2.1
 There were no ERRORs or WARNINGs.
+R CMD check succeeded.

+### v 0.1.3
+There were no ERRORs or WARNINGs.
-R CMD check succeeded
+R CMD check succeeded.